 Many organ-chip and other culture systems necessitate the use of a thick-walled plastic between the objective and the sample.
 In this case we’re proud to provide the S Plan Fluor LWD objective series.
 This series features the CFI S Plan Fluor 20XC, which can be corrected for a vessel thickness of up to 1.8 mm while still providing a long working distance of 1.3 – 2.3 mm and a very high NA for this class of 0.70.

 Nikon Contract Imaging Services for Organoids and Organs-on-a-chip

 The Nikon BioImaging Labs (NBILs) provide contract research services to the biotech and research communities, including remote services* for clients located outside of their local area.
-Currently, there are NBIL locations in Cambridge, Massachusetts, USA, Leiden, The Netherlands and Shonan, Japan.
+Currently, there are NBIL locations in Boston, Massachusetts, USA, Leiden, Netherlands and Shonan, Japan.
 These Labs have significant experience performing confocal microscopy of organoids and other 3D cell culture systems, including various commercially produced organs-on-a-chip models.

 The NBILs are not only capable of data acquisition, but its full-service capabilities also extend to assay design, assay development, assay validation, cell culture, sample preparation, and data analysis.
 All work is charged on a simple per hour basis to ensure accessibility for all types of customers.
 If you would like to learn more and see if services at an NBIL are right for you, please don’t hesitate to contact us to set up a free consultation.